 The lender is responsible for requesting tax transcripts in the early stages of the application process.
 When the lender is unable to obtain transcripts from the IRS for the applicants or required household members, they may document their correspondence to and from the IRS in the permanent loan file to support the omission.
 The loan file will be considered complete when the explanation is documented.
-Loan closings will not be delayed due to obstacles in obtaining the tax transcripts.
-The lender remains responsible for obtaining transcripts, even if post-closing.
+Loan closings will not be delayed due to obstacles in obtaining the tax transcripts when the tax returns were filed timely.
+However, a "failure to file" tax returns by the applicants, when legally required to do so and by the due date established by the IRS, is not an eligible explanation to forego obtaining tax transcripts.
+The lender remains responsible for obtaining transcripts, even if post-closing (when permitted).